Vicky Cayetano

 Vicky Tiu Cayetano (born 1955 or 1956) is an American businesswoman and politician who was the first lady of Hawaii from 1997 to 2002.
-She and Governor Ben Cayetano were married on May 5, 1997, in Washington Place.
-During her tenure, she was instrumental in the construction of a new governor's residence building and turning Washington Place into a museum.
+She and former governor Ben Cayetano were married on May 5, 1997, in Washington Place.
+During her tenure, she was instrumental in the construction of a new governor's residence building, turning the old Washington Place into a museum.
 She was a Democratic candidate in the 2022 Hawaii gubernatorial election.
+During her gubernatorial campaign Vicky Cayetano's campaign was found guilty of using illegal campaign tactics by coordinating with an outside PAC.

 Early life

-Vicky Tiu was born in Manila, Philippines, one of nine musically talented children of Pat and William Tiu.
+Vicky Tiu was born in Manila, Philippines, one of nine musically talented children of Pat and William Tiu, who are Chinese Filipinos of Hokkien descent.
 She and her brother and sisters appeared in movies, including It Happened at the World's Fair.
 Sisters Ginny and Elizabeth, and their brother Alexander, were in Girls!
 Girls!
-Girls! with Elvis.
+Girls! with Elvis Presley.
 After the family moved to San Francisco, Vicky and a group of her friends started a travel agency when she was a teenager.
 She later attended Stanford University in California, but did not graduate.